chaconnewu/awesome-augmented/awesomes/vim-galore.md

 marks, buffer list, global variables etc.
 </p>
 <p>
- By default the viminfo is written to
+ By default, the viminfo is written to
  <code>
   ~/.viminfo
  </code>